mattReynolds187/gaussian_mixture/README.md

 An example usage on preprocessed real netflix data (provided by MIT) is shown in the associated jupyter notebook.
 Each row in the file represents a netflix user and the ratings from 1-5 they gave to each movie (represented by the columns).
 Entries of 0 represent movies they have not reviewed.

 Future updates to this repository may include examples of how to preprocess the original messy netflix data from which this is derived.

-TODO:
-Add examples of preprocessing data to be used by model.
-Add context and explanation to example usage.
-Make model attributes 'private' and write a getter function for the parameters of a model that has been run.